 In winter, the Japanese will add hot water to their whisky to make “Oyuwari”.
 In summer, they will mix whisky with cold water to make “Mizuwari”.
 Japanese consumers often drink whisky and soda (a highball or another cocktail) with their meals.

-There are many excellent Japanese whiskies to choose from, but here our best (based on quality, availability, and price):
+There are many excellent options to choose from, but here are our choices for the best Japanese whiskies (based on quality, availability, and price):

 Suntory Hibiki Japanese Harmony

 Hibiki Japanese Harmony is one of the company’s most popular products.
-It is a blend of several whiskies which have been carefully selected to give the finished product a ‘harmonious’ aroma and palate.
+It is a no age statement (NAS) blend of several whiskies that have been carefully selected to give the finished product a ‘harmonious’ aroma and palate.
 This blend includes at least five grain and malt whiskies which have been aged in five different types of casks.

-It is a complex blend with a wonderful combination of flavours and aromas.
-The nose includes plenty of oak, honey, and floral notes while the flavour is strong on honey custard, vanilla, burnt caramel, and orange zest.
+It is a complex blend with a wonderful combination of flavors and aromas.
+The nose includes plenty of oak, honey, and floral notes while the flavor is strong on honey custard, vanilla, burnt caramel, and orange zest.
 Expect a sweet finish with orange and chocolate.

 If you enjoy this whisky, see if you can find a bottle of Hibiki 21.
 Although it is a more expensive whisky, it has been perfectly aged and is an exceptional drop.